Looking For The Best Survival Knife? You’re In The Right Place

 6. Flat Handle End

-Look for a survival knife where you can use the butt of the handle as a makeshift heavy duty hammer.
+Look for a knife where the butt of the handle can be a makeshift hammer.

 - Blade Design